 Why Is This Breed So Maligned?

-It has been reported that these attacks have increased massively over the last few years.
-It appears to me, that many of these attacks are blamed on the Staffordshire Bull Terrier.
+It has been reported that attacks have increased massively over the last few years.
+Many of these attacks are blamed on the Staffordshire Bull Terrier.

 They assume these dogs are highly dangerous to any human or dog.
 That assumption is often incorrect, especially when it relates to people and children

 Click on the picture left which is Gunner one of my five dogs and it will take you to the range of all my treats scroll down to see all of them.

 All grown as nature intended with no growth hormones, steroids, or antibiotics and non-halal.

 All meat and animals must come from EU regulated livestock.

 Made from fresh raw ingredients No chemical additives.
 No flavourings or colourings Gently dried and natural.

 No preservatives, No sugar, rancid fat or caramel Most are suitable for puppies and older dogs

 Come from EU regulated livestock Human grade meat.
 These are never stored in massive warehouses for years on end waiting for the price to rise.